 - to grant people in "vulnerable conditions" (victims of persecution, torture and violence, families with children, elderly, infirm, people with disabilities) a legal entry into Italy through humanitarian visas and the opportunity for asylum application thereafter.

 It is a safe way for everyone: the release of humanitarian visas provides for all necessary checks run by the Italian authorities.

 When in Italy, refugees are welcomed into facilities and houses at the expenses of our partner associations.
 We provide them with Italian language classes, while supporting the schools enrollment for their children, as a way to promote integration in our country and facilitate job search.
-More than 1,000 people - Syrians fleeing war - have safely arrived since February 2016.
-However, the project provides for the arrival of 1,000 people over two years.
+More than 4,200 people - Syrians fleeing war and people coming from the Horn of Africa and Greece - have safely arrived since February 2016.

 How do they work?